ncayllahua/GigisPizzaHOL/oci_apigateway.md

 #### index.js
 This is the main file in the microservice orchestrator.
 In this file you can see the invoke code to a serverless function, but you will change that code to use the api gateway call instead of create a direct invoke to the serverless function.

-The invoke code is in the ```/createOrder``` post call.
+The invoke code is in the ```/createOrder``` post call javascript function.
 You must change the entire function with the new code.

 ```javascript
 app.post('/createOrder', async (req, res) => {